 Super Smash Bros.
 Ultimate Tournament 10:30 a.m. – 12:00 p.m.

 Calling all gamers…do you have what it takes to finish the fight?
 We’re hosting a Super Smash Bros.
 Ultimate Tournament.
+The winner of the tournament will receive a $25 cash prize.
 Rules of the tournament can be found on the registration form.
-Register for the tournament by September 25.
+Registration for the tournament has been extended through September 30.
 Space is limited.
 Ages 12 and under

 Evil Animated 11:00 a.m. – 12:00 p.m.

 “Mirror, mirror on the wall, who’s the baddest of them all?”
 Find out as cartoon historian Joe Wos goes through the top ten meanest of the mean animated movie villains to ever terrorize the silver screen.
 From devilish Disney denizens to more surprising forgotten fiends, we’ll discuss the finer points of what makes a truly great cartoon villain.
 Some images may be scary for young children.
 Ages 8 and up.